brmcdoug/byo-dcloud/README.md

 ```
 Password is cisco123

-2. From xrd01, validate the network is working as expected:
+2. From xrd01 (or really any node), validate the network is working as expected:

 ```
 show isis database